Azure/azure-docs-powershell.hu-HU/docs-conceptual/azps-4.6.0/migrate-az-4.1.0.md

 ### `Get-AzApiManagementProperty`

-A `Get-AzApiManagementProperty` parancsmagot a `Get-AzureApiManagementNamedValue` parancsmag helyettesíti.
+A `Get-AzApiManagementProperty` parancsmagot a `Get-AzApiManagementNamedValue` parancsmag helyettesíti.

 ### `New-AzApiManagementProperty`

-A `New-AzApiManagementProperty` parancsmagot a `New-AzureApiManagementNamedValue` parancsmag helyettesíti.
+A `New-AzApiManagementProperty` parancsmagot a `New-AzApiManagementNamedValue` parancsmag helyettesíti.

 ### `Remove-AzApiManagementProperty`

-A `Remove-AzApiManagementProperty` parancsmagot a `Remove-AzureApiManagementNamedValue` parancsmag helyettesíti.
+A `Remove-AzApiManagementProperty` parancsmagot a `Remove-AzApiManagementNamedValue` parancsmag helyettesíti.

 ### `Set-AzApiManagementProperty`

-A `Set-AzApiManagementProperty` parancsmagot a `Set-AzureApiManagementNamedValue` parancsmag helyettesíti.
+A `Set-AzApiManagementProperty` parancsmagot a `Set-AzApiManagementNamedValue` parancsmag helyettesíti.

 ## <a name="azbatch"></a>Az.Batch